December 8

 - 2019 - The Veterans Committee elects C Ted Simmons and Players' Union leader Marvin Miller to the Hall of Fame for induction in July, 2020.
 Miller had been passed over for election a number of times, and had asked that his name no longer be considered by the Committee before passing away in 2012, but his wishes were ignored.

-- 2020 - The Hank Aaron Award, honoring the best hitter in each league, is given out and the two MVP winners, José Abreu in the AL and Freddie Freeman in the NL, are the winners.
+- 2020 - The Hank Aaron Award, honoring the best hitter in each league, is given out and the two MVP winners, José Abreu in the AL and Freddie Freeman in the NL, receive the honor.

 - 2021 - Jack Graney, the first former player to make a successful transition into baseball broadcasting as the voice of the Cleveland Indians for many decades in the middle of the 20th century, is honored posthumously with the Ford C. Frick Award for excellence in broadcasting.